outbe/outbe-contracts/contracts/token-miner/README.md

-# Token Minter Contract
+# Token Miner Contract

-A smart contract for minting Gratis and Promis tokens with access control list (ACL) functionality.
+A smart contract for minting Gratis and Promis tokens with access control list (ACL) functionality, and Nod-based Gratis mining capabilities.

 ## Overview

-This contract acts as a centralized minter for both Gratis and Promis tokens, implementing an access control list to manage who can mint which tokens.
-Only addresses explicitly added to the access list by the admin can mint tokens.
+This contract acts as a centralized miner for both Gratis and Promis tokens, implementing:
+1. **Access Control List (ACL)** - Managing who can mint which tokens
+2. **Nod-based Gratis Mining** - Mining Gratis tokens using qualified Nod NFTs with price oracle validation
+3. **Admin Management** - Comprehensive administrative controls

+The contract integrates with Price Oracle and Nod NFT contracts to enable price-qualified Gratis mining.

 ## Features